Samweli/samweli.github.io/_posts/2025-04-23--QGIS-Development-Using-Docker.md

 ## QGIS Development using Docker

 In recent years, the [QGIS Development team](https://github.com/qgis/QGIS) has been building and sharing official QGIS [Docker](https://www.docker.com) images via the [QGIS Docker Hub](https://hub.docker.com/r/qgis/qgis) .
-This work has provided an effective, reusable approach to running and setting up QGIS and its components across a wide variety of use cases and environments.
+This work has provided an effective and reusable approach to running and setting up QGIS and its components across a wide variety of use cases and environments.
-For this instance the Docker images have been useful for those looking to run unreleased versions (nightly builds and master branch changes) of QGIS, creating robust headless testing environments, facilitate the setup and compilation of QGIS development environments and installing/using multiple QGIS versions in an operating system (**a topic for another blog post**!!).
+These Docker images have been useful for those looking to run unreleased versions (nightly builds and master branch changes) of QGIS, create robust headless testing environments, facilitate the setup and compilation of QGIS development environments and install/use multiple QGIS versions in one operating system (**a topic for another blog post**!!).

-In this post, I’m going to share the benefits of using Docker when setting up QGIS development, and provide a guide to becoming a QGIS contributor.
-I will touch on the normal way of setting up QGIS development and explain its pros and cons compared to the Docker-based approach.
-The whole QGIS development workflow is a huge aspect containing various components, general practices and a number of tools, I'm not going to cover all of these here, but I will address the high-level structure that anyone (even a beginner) can adopt and use for the development of core QGIS features.
+In this post, I’m going to share the benefits of using Docker when setting up QGIS development, and provide a guide on how to start providing QGIS contributions.
+I will touch on the normal way of setting up QGIS development and explain its difference compared to the suggested Docker-based approach.

+The whole QGIS development workflow is a huge ecosystem containing various components, general practices and a number of tools **similar to many other big open source projects**.
+I'm not going to cover all of these here, but I will address the high-level structure that anyone (even a beginner) can adopt and use for the development of core QGIS features.

 ## Compiling QGIS Desktop

-QGIS desktop core is mainly developed using C++, using the [Qt framework](https://www.qt.io/product/framework).
-The usual approach for compiling QGIS from source involves downloading and installing various dependencies and prerequisites for your operating system.
+QGIS desktop core is mainly developed using C++ and the [Qt framework](https://www.qt.io/product/framework).
+The usual approach for compiling QGIS from source involves downloading and installing various dependencies and tools for the operating system.
 Necessary build tools are needed to be manually configured and processed in order to compile QGIS from its source code.

 For example, on Ubuntu 22.04, you would need to install a list of dependencies such as: